How to Use an Instant Pot

 8. The Instant Pot will switch to “Keep Warm” mode and the time will count up the minutes since the end of cooking.
 For the purposes of the water test, you will perform a quick release (QR) to release the pressure from the pot quickly.
 To do this, turn the valve to the venting position with a spatula, keeping your hands away from the top of the valve where the steam will shoot out.

 9. After the pressure is fully released, the float valve will click down and that’s when you know it’s safe to open the lid.
-Open it away from your face and allow the water to drop from the lid before setting it aside.
+Open it away from your face and allow the liquid to drop from the lid before setting it aside.

 Troubleshooting